-The application form is located on our website at www.psc.nebraska.gov in the Telecom/NUSF section > Telecommunications > Nebraska Broadband Bridge Program.
+The application form is located on the PSC website at https://psc.nebraska.gov/telecommunications/nebraska- broadband-bridge-program-nbbp.
 For the best experience, we recommend that you open the file in Acrobat Reader or Professional, rather than a browser.
 You may submit additional pages to expand on application form fields if additional room is needed.
-The completed application and supporting documentation should be emailed to psc.broadband@nebraska.gov no later than July 1, 2022 at 5:00 p.m.
+The completed application and supporting documentation should be emailed to psc.broadband@nebraska.gov no later than July 11, 2023 at 5:00 p.m.
 Central Time.